 These facilities provide the best conditions to help you really focus on your studies and at the same time save some money on renting a house to study in Canada.

-If you are a person who loves freedom, you don't like time constraints or feel uncomfortable with all the rules, renting a room or apartment will be an option not to be missed.
+If you are a person who loves freedom, doesn't like time constraints, or feels uncomfortable with all the rules, renting a room or an apartment will be an option not to be missed.

 It's important to note that the cost of an apartment will depend largely on key factors: